TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/JavaScript/RequireJS/Index.rst

 RequireJS in the TYPO3 Backend
 ==============================

-Since TYPO3 CMS 7 it is possible to use RequireJS in the backend.
+Since TYPO3 v7 it is possible to use RequireJS in the backend.
 A short explanation: RequireJS enables developers to have some kind of dependency handling for JavaScript.
 The JavaScript is written as so-called "Asynchronous Module Definition" (AMD).